-What is the nDash Writer Code of Conduct?
+The nDash Writer Code of Conduct

 Our mission here at nDash is to create the world’s leading marketplace for content creation services.
-We’ve designed our platform to attract the world’s top freelance writers (that’s you) along with the brands who value their expertise, creativity and professionalism.
+We’ve designed our platform to attract the world’s top freelance writers (that’s you), along with the brands who value their expertise, creativity, and professionalism.

-In order for our vision to be realized, however, the nDash community must play its part following certain rules and guidelines.
+In order for our vision to be realized, however, the nDash community must play its part in following certain rules and guidelines.
 What follows is our Writer Code of Conduct, requiring that all nDash writers:

-- Never Plagiarize.
-Plagiarism is the most serious offense one can commit in the nDash platform, and needless to say, it will result in an immediate termination of your account.
+- Never Plagiarize: Plagiarism is the most serious offense one can commit in the nDash platform, and needless to say, it will result in an immediate termination of your account.

-- Never Hide Your Identity. nDash strives for complete transparency, both from freelance writers and brands.
+- Never Hide Your Identity: nDash strives for complete transparency, both from freelance writers and brands.
 Profiles that are created to obscure one’s identity will be deleted.

-- Never Pitch the Same Idea to Multiple Brands.
-Brands require that any content written for them in the nDash platform be 100% original.
+- Never Pitch the Same Idea to Multiple Brands: Brands require that any content written for them in the nDash platform be 100% original.
 By pitching the same idea to multiple brands, you’re crossing several legal and ethical boundaries.
 If you want a pitch to be seen by multiple brands, please use the Industry Pitches section.

-- Never Contact Brands Outside the Platform (unless they ask you to).
-Brands sign up to nDash because they want to manage content creation in a single platform.
+- Never Contact Brands Outside the Platform (unless they ask you to): Brands sign up to nDash because they want to manage content creation in a single platform.
 They do not want to be contacted by freelance writers outside of the platform.
 Since we let writers set their own rates for assignments – and pay them upon assignment completion – there’s no financial incentive to circumvent the platform.
 Please do not contact a nDash company outside the system unless they specifically ask you to.

-- Be Polite.
-Don’t forget that this is a completely transparent platform.
+- Be Polite: Don’t forget that this is a completely transparent platform.
 It’s your name on the line here.
 If you want repeat customers, then foster that relationship by being polite.

-If at any point a writer disregards any of these points above, without cause, their access to the nDash community will be revoked.
+If at any point a writer disregards any of these points above without cause, their access to the nDash community will be revoked.